calebmsword/parseq/src/http-factories/http-factories-utils/document-mock/README.md

 # Acknowledgments:

-It would be irresponsible not to credit the contributors for the `@xmldom/xmldom` project.
+It would be dishonest of me to take credit for work that should be mostly credited the contributors for the `@xmldom/xmldom` project.
 Here is the list of contributors I could find.
 If you are aware of anyone I am missing, please let me know:

  - [karfau](https://github.com/karfau)
  - [jindw](https://github.com/jindw)